skip to Main Content

 1. Misleading comparisons.
 Newspaper ads for the Amish fireplace compared it to a coffee maker.
 That’s just another form of electric resistance heating, with the same 100% efficiency.
 Interestingly, they said it uses less energy than a coffeemaker, but the current specs for a Mr. Coffee rate it at 900 watts, significantly less than the 1,500 watts of the Amish fireplace.

-One that I came across recently is the Cocoon Thermasi electric furnace.
-Although they do a good job of camouflaging it, the source of the heat seems to electric resistance, That makes it 100% efficient in converting electricity to heat, just like any other furnace.
-They claim, however, that it “uses up to 41% less energy than a traditional electric furnace.”
+I came across another one recently.
+Although the company does a good job of camouflaging it, the source of the heat seems to be electric resistance, That makes it 100% efficient in converting electricity to heat, just like any other furnace.
+They claim, however, that it uses significantly less energy than a traditional electric furnace.
 More on that in a bit.
 The most important thing to note, though, is that they’re comparing their product to electric furnaces, not heat pumps.

 Another way to mislead by comparison is to use the old apples-and-oranges trick.
 An electric furnace is 100% efficient, whereas a gas furnace may be only 80% efficient.
 But you can’t compare the direct burning of a fuel onsite to heating with electricity brought in from a power plant.
 Coal-burning power plants, which still provide much of our electricity in North America, are only about 35% efficient.
 So there’s an efficiency multiplier effect here that makes a 100% efficient electric furnace only about 35% efficient when you consider the source.

 2. Using technical terms without much explanation.
-The Cocoon Thermasi electric furnace does this well.
-Thermal mass, control algorithms, controllable infrared heat spectrum… It’s easy to use this type of language to fool people who don’t have science or engineering backgrounds.
+Thermal mass, control algorithms, infrared heat spectrum, controllable… It’s easy to use this type of language to fool people who don’t have science or engineering backgrounds.
 It sounds impressive, right?
 Once you understand that there are really only two ways to heat a house—electric resistance and heat pumps—you can cut through the nonsense.
 Which category does it belong in?
 In this case, it’s electric resistance: 3,412 BTU/kWh.
 It’s not a heat pump, which can be 10,000 BTU/kWh or greater.

 3. Muddying the waters between total energy use and rate of energy use.
 Energy and power have led to a lot of confusion.
 Energy, measured in kilowatt-hours, is what you pay for when you get your electric bill.
 Power, measured in watts or kilowatts, is the rate at which you use that energy.
 A 1,500 watt space heater might well use less energy than a 15 watt LED light bulb over the course of a month.
 It depends on how much time each operates.
 If you use the space heater for one hour and the light bulb for 200 hours, yes, the space heater uses less energy: 1,500 watt-hours vs. 3,000 watt-hours.
 (This is a doubly-clever trick because it also uses method #1 by throwing in a misleading comparison.)